My preferred pronouns are he / him.

 I’ve had more favorite books over the course of my life than I can remember.
 Even now, my favorite book changes depending on the day, the season, my mood.

-My favorite book has been: the Foundation series by Isaac Asimov, Arthur C. Clarke’s Childhood’s End, Kim Stanley Robinon’s Mars trilogy, Alastair Reynold’s Revelation Space universe, the original Ender trilogy from Orson Scott Card, James S. A. Corey’s Expanse series, Ready Player One by Ernest Cline, and Andy Weir’s The Martian.
+My favorite book has been: the Foundation series by Isaac Asimov, Arthur C. Clarke’s Childhood’s End, Kim Stanley Robinon’s Mars trilogy, Alastair Reynold’s Revelation Space universe, the original Ender trilogy from Orson Scott Card, James S. A. Corey’s Expanse series, Ready Player One by Ernest Cline, Andy Weir’s The Martian.
+Dark Matter by Blake Crouch completely blew my mind in the best way.
 It’s been the Harry Potter series by J.K.
 Rowling, Dan Simmons’ Hyperion Cantos, and Tad William’s Otherland series.
+I’ve never stopped thinking about Grendel by John Gardner since I first read it.
 Sometimes it’s the Iliad of Homer, the Inferno of Dante, Boccaccio’s Decameron, St. Augustine’s Confessions, Boethius’ Consolation of Philosophy, or all of Søren Kierkegaard’s work.
 It’s anything by Neil Gaiman or Terry Pratchett or Alan Moore or Octavia Butler.
 J. R. R. Tolkien, Ursula K. Le Guin, and Samuel Delany never wrote a bad story or a misplaced word.
-I’ll drop just about anything for a work by Kurt Vonnegut, Philip José, Farmer, Ray Bradbury, or Harlan Ellison.
+I’m obsessed with Nnedi Okorafor, N. K. Jemisin, Kameron Hurley, Martha Wells, and K. B. Wagers.
+I’ll drop just about anything for a work by Kurt Vonnegut, Philip José Farmer, Ray Bradbury, Harlan Ellison, or John Banville.
 I like Tony Hillerman, Robert Parker, Jonathan Kellerman, and Ian Rankin.
-To say nothing of all the non-fiction I’ve read: histories, biographies, science, philosophy, theology.
-I re-read the novel Heroes Die by Matthew Woodring Stover surprisingly often and I will always believe that Where the Red Fern Grows is a better book than Old Yeller.
+To say nothing of all the non-fiction I’ve read: histories, biographies, science, philosophy, theology, and many plays.
+The ending of Dean Koontz’s Watchers make me bawl like a baby every single time, I re-read the novel Heroes Die by Matthew Woodring Stover surprisingly often, and I will always believe that Where the Red Fern Grows is a better book than Old Yeller.

 But usually my favorite book is whichever one I’m reading now.